-It is a real joy to finally be able to officiate at the wedding of any loving adult couple in Australia.
+It is a real joy to officiate at the wedding ceremony of any loving adult couple in Australia.

-As a registered marriage celebrant in Australia I am able to conduct your wedding ceremony anywhere in Australia, including its off-shore territories.
-I also manage the legal aspects of your marriage quickly and efficiently, but there are some things you need to know.
+As a registered marriage celebrant in Australia I conduct wedding ceremonies anywhere in Australia, including its off-shore territories.
+I manage the legal aspects of your marriage quickly and efficiently, but there are some things you need to know.
 A couple from anywhere in the world can marry in Australia provided they meet the criteria to be married in Australia.

 1. You must both be over the age of 18 years, or, if one is younger you must have a court order giving consent.